|

 on this perspective, but

-flipping the point of view to another business owner with a
+to another business owner with a

 different set of apparent strengths and weaknesses might give you

+some interesting insights.
 Keep your answers short, simple,

 specific, and realistic.